 Improve Care Coordination and Health Outcomes with Smart Mobility

 With workloads becoming more intense, clinicians are struggling to take care of increasing numbers of patients while having less time to do so.
 As a result, the Physicians Foundation says the majority of doctors (80%) report being at full capacity or overextended in their work.
-As healthcare workers juggle a never-ending list of clinical and non-clinical activities, they need to find ways to spend their time with patients and their families more effectively.
+As health care workers juggle a never-ending list of clinical and non-clinical activities, they need to find ways to spend their time with patients and their families more effectively.
+Facing these challenges, many health care providers are relying on smart mobility tools.

 To help providers address time constraints while improving patient satisfaction, more clinicians are using smart mobility solutions to improve care delivery in hospital, telehealth, and home health environments.